 The 10th-century Arabic astronomer al-Ṣūfī noted in his Book of the Fixed Stars that the Arabs called the seven stars of the little bear Banāt Na’sh al-Ṣugrha, the Little Daughters of the Bier, or Coffin.
 The four stars making up the body of the bear were the na’sh (bier or coffin) while the three stars of the tail were the banāt (daughters).
 The corresponding seven stars in Ursa Major making up the big dipper were known as the Great Daughters of the Bier.
 Al-Ṣūfī also mentioned an Arab tradition that saw the arc of stars forming the tail of the little bear as representing one side of the body of a fish, al-fa’s.
 The other side consisted of much fainter stars, including the present-day 4 and 5 Ursae Minoris and Struve 1694 (HR 4893) in Camelopardalis; as noted above, this latter star was the pole star of its time.

 Two stars in the bowl of the Little Dipper, Beta and Gamma Ursae Minoris, are sometimes referred to as the Guards or Guardians of the Pole.
-Their names are Kochab and Pherkad, and they were seen by the Arabs as a pair of calves.
-Paul Kunitzsch has been unable to trace the origin of Kochab, but thinks that it may come from the Arabic word kaukab meaning ‘star’.
-Pherkad is from al-farkadan, meaning ‘the two calves’.
+The Arabs knew them as al-Farḳadain, the two calves.
+The fainter of the pair, Gamma, is now known as Pherkad, from the Arabic al-Farḳadain, while the brighter one, Beta, is called Kochab.
+Paul Kunitzsch has been unable to trace the origin of this name, but thinks that it may come from the Arabic word kaukab meaning ‘star’.

 In ancient China, the polar region of the sky took on immense symbolism because of its literally pivotal position, mirroring the central authority of the Emperor on Earth.
 The area including the modern Ursa Minor plus parts of Camelopardalis, Draco, Cepheus, and Cassiopeia was known to the Chinese as Ziwei, the Purple Palace Enclosure or Central Palace.
 Surrounding it was a wall delineated by 15 stars, divided into western and eastern sections.
 The eastern wall started in present-day Draco and went through Cepheus into Cassiopeia, while the western section was in Draco, Ursa Major, and Camelopardalis.